AshikJenly/E-commerce/README.md

 ## Introduction

 Welcome to our e-commerce application, A simple shopping app to meet your needs.
 Our platform is designed to provide a seamless and convenient shopping experience for both customers and shop owners.
-With two dedicated frontend applications, "FrontApp" for users and "AdminApp" for shop owners, we cater to a wide range of users and offer unique features tailored to their specific needs.
+With two dedicated frontend applications, "FrontApp" for users and "AdminApp" for shop owners,The website is fully responsive which is designed for both Desktop and mobile screens. we cater to a wide range of users and offer unique features tailored to their specific needs.

 ### Architecture
 ![E-commerce_working](https://github.com/AshikJenly/E-commerce/assets/102305446/5a9ff279-cb29-4008-b773-75df8231a5d6)